This is Don's "Whom We Might Be" Story

 Gregorian Calendar

-vs. the use of an ancient
+( vs. an ancient

-& with some luck (& medical help!), I do hope to live on into the 2080's ;)
+I do hope to live on into the 2080's ;)

-My paternal family surname of
+My paternal familial surname of

 Shave